 o Proven fuel cell-based air independent propulsion provides several weeks of submerged range, with no additional signatures

 o Unique non-magnetic design makes it invisible for upcoming MAD (Magnetic Anomaly Detection) sensors

 Our goal is to minimize the risks associated with the development process of new submarines.
 That is why we work according to the philosophy of 'Evolutionary Design'.

-The key design philosophy of all HDW Class submarines is design iteration, whereby the best design features of each class's design are incorporated into the next class.
-As a result, the new class of submarines is based on solid and well-proven technology, materials and standards.
+The key design philosophy of all HDW Class submarines is design iteration, whereby the best design features of each class evolve into the next iteration, ensuring the new classes of submarines have solid, well-proven MOTS technology, materials and standards.
 This method of design advancement reduces both the technical and commercial risk within the design, allowing suitable and advanced innovations, without jeopardizing reliable schedule and cost planning.

 thyssenkrupp Marine Systems GmbH